 - Typically students in GHC will meet with their tutors from 3:30pm to 5:00pm and spend approximately 50 minutes to an hour on school work

-- Whenever possible we work towards a 1:1 ratio between tutors and students
+- Whenever possible we work toward a 1:1 ratio between tutors and students

 - Each session will have team building activities which enrich the students social skills, leadership and overall confidence